When are the German/ Eurozone flash PMIs and how could they affect EUR/USD?

 Amongst the Euro area economies, the German and the composite Eurozone PMI reports hold more relevance, in terms of its impact on the European currency and the related markets as well.

-The forecast for the Eurozone flash manufacturing PMI shows 52.0 for December vs. 51.8 seen in the previous month.
-The Eurozone services sector PMI is seen a tad firmer at 53.4 in the reported month versus 53.3 last.
+The forecast for the Eurozone flash manufacturing PMI (due at 0900 GMT) shows 46.8 for January vs. 46.3 seen in the previous month.
+The Eurozone services sector PMI is seen steady at 52.8 in the reported month.

 How could they affect EUR/USD?

 On a downside surprise, the spot could meet fresh supply and fall back to test the post-ECB policy decision lows at 1.1036, a break below which could open floors towards the December 2019 lows of 1.1003.
 Selling pressure will intensify should the bulls fail to defend the last, exposing the November lows of 1.0981.

 Should the data better estimates, the rates could bounce back towards the 100-DMA at 1.1072, above which the next upside target awaits at 1.1102, the confluence of 10 and 50-DMA.

 At the press time, the EUR/USD pair is seen hovering around 1.1050, almost unchanged on the day.